Terms of Service

 • Notify us promptly if you suspect unauthorized access.

-5.1 Business information (required for paid usage)
+5.1 Business information required for paid usage

-5.2 Third-party sign-in (Google/GitHub)
+5.2 Third-party sign-in

 6. Acceptable Use, Compliance, and Risk

-6.1 Payments / fraud-related prohibitions
+6.1 Payments and fraud-related prohibitions

-Without limiting the AUP, you must not use the Services to conduct or facilitate payment fraud, card testing, phishing, credential stuffing, money laundering, or similar abusive activities.
+Without limiting the AUP, you must not use the Services to conduct or facilitate payment fraud, card testing, phishing, credential stuffing, money laundering, abuse of promotions, or similar activities.
 We may suspend or restrict Services immediately if we reasonably believe your use creates fraud, abuse, chargeback, or legal/compliance risk.

 6.2 Sanctions and export controls